Sparse Polynomial Matrix Optimization: Term Sparsity for Unconstrained PMO

-This section will detail term sparsity methods for simplifying \ac{SOS} verification of a single \ac{PMI} $F(\x) \succeq 0$ in the fashion of Equation \eqref{eq:sos_pmi_uncons}.
+This section will detail term sparsity methods for unconstrained PMO, or equivalently for simplifying \ac{SOS} verification of a single \ac{PMI} $F(\x) \succeq 0$ in the fashion of the decomposition in \eqref{eq:sos_pmi_uncons2}.
 The first subsection will discuss how to reduce the required monomial basis, thus setting some diagonal elements of the Gram matrix $Q$ to zero.
 The second subsection will define matrix term sparsity patterns to impose a block structure on the matrix $Q$.